What are Smart Contracts?

 The world of Decentralized Finance (DeFi) runs almost entirely on blockchain and smart contracts.
 Instead of borrowing from a traditional bank, you can use platforms to take out loans in seconds; no paperwork, no credit checks, just collateral and code.

-Smart contracts also handle token swaps, allowing users to exchange cryptocurrencies directly, securely, and instantly on platforms like Uniswap, without needing a third-party exchange.
+Smart contracts also handle token swaps, allowing users to exchange cryptocurrencies directly, securely, and instantly on smart contract platforms like Uniswap, without needing a third-party exchange.

 Supply Chain: From Source to Shelf